juanperi/jquerySessionTimeoutHandler/README.md

 # sessionTimeoutHandler

 ## Description
+**Update** :
+Updated the timeleft method to handle the case when you have 2 active session in different tab/ browser.
+The popup comes in one browser, but even if you are using the session actively in another tab / browser.
+In such case server will return a higher timeleft value but the pop-up still remains open.

+Made changes to close the pop-up if timeleft is a higher value than the warnwhenleft time.

+so that the pop up closes by itself if there is an active sessin in another tab/browser

 Given a certain amount of time before the session expires, a dialog is shown to the user with the option to either log out now, or stay connected.